Abbasid civil war (865–866): Al-Anbar and Qasr ibn Hubayrah

 Al-Anbar, lying on the Euphrates to the west of Baghdad, was a major town in the early Abbasid era.
-At the outbreak of hostilities, Muhammad b.
-'Abdallah ordered its ruler to prepare for its defense.
+At the outbreak of hostilities, Muhammad ibn Abdallah ordered its ruler to prepare for its defense.
 The canals and bridges around the town were cut, and the surrounding area was turned into a large swamp.
 By the middle of spring the commander of al-Anbar had raised a force of several thousand Bedouin recruits, and he sent a request to Muhammad for reinforcements.
 Muhammad promptly ordered over a thousand more cavalry and infantry to depart for the town.

 In Samarra, meanwhile, plans were developed to attack al-Anbar, and soon al-Mu'tazz sent a force of Turks and North Africans under Muhammad ibn Bugha to take the town.
 The defense at al-Anbar was split into two groups, with the reinforcements stationed outside the town and the Bedouins within.
 When the Samarran army arrived before al-Anbar, they caught the reinforcements by surprise and quickly fell upon them.
 Some of the defenders put up a fight, but they soon fled, with many of them killed or becoming prisoners.
 When the commander of the town saw the reinforcements flee, he decided to abandon his post.
 He and his troops crossed over to the other side of the river, cut the pontoon bridge, and made their way back to Baghdad.

 With al-Anbar now lacking any defense, its residents decided to surrender on terms.
 After giving guarantees of safe conduct to the Anbaris, the Turks and North Africans entered the town, and allowed the people to go about their business.
 The next day, however, the soldiers seized a shipment of goods arriving from Raqqa and began looting the town.
 They sent the heads of the slain to Samarra, along with the prisoners that had been captured, and unsuccessfully attempted to dam a water route running between the Euphrates and Baghdad.

 When the defeated armies of al-Anbar arrived at Baghdad, Muhammad gave orders that the town was to be retaken.
 A contingent of troops was sent to Qasr ibn Hubayrah further down the Euphrates and awaited orders to advance.
-Meanwhile, an army of over a thousand men was raised in Baghdad and put under the command of al-Husayn b.
-Isma'il, who was instructed to head directly to the town and defeat the Samarran garrison stationed there.
+Meanwhile, an army of over a thousand men was raised in Baghdad and put under the command of al-Husayn ibn Isma'il, who was instructed to head directly to the town and defeat the Samarran garrison stationed there.
 After a delay caused by an issue with the troops' pay, the army departed in late June.